Imperial Cabinet of the Russian Empire: Cabinet lands

 The Cabinet lands were the property of the imperial family, ruled by the cabinet of his imperial majesty.

 The Cabinet lands were concentrated in Altai (from 1747), in Transbaikal (from 1786), in Poland (Łowicz Principality — 3 counties with several dozen estates).
 In Siberia, the Cabinet lands occupied 67,800,000 hectares.
 Kabinetskaya street (now — Sovetskaya) in Novosibirsk received its name because of the city’s belonging to the Cabinet.
 Gold, silver, lead, and copper were mined on the office lands; there were plants for smelting iron, iron, and steel.
 In 1796, about 70,000 audit souls, exiled convicts, and hired workers were assigned to the Cabinet lands.
 In the second half of the 18th century, mining enterprises in the Cabinet lands reached a high level of development.
 In the first half of the 19th century, they could not withstand competition with the developing capitalist industry, were closed or leased.
 Since 1861, the administration of the Cabinet lands goes over to the enhanced exploitation of forests, leasing land.
 From 1865, resettlement to Cabinet lands was permitted, and by 1907, up to 1,000,000 peasants were resettled.
 Office lands in Altai before the October Revolution were given annually from 3 to 4 000 000 rubles of income.

+Collapse of the Russian Empire

 After the February Revolution of 1917, the Cabinet lands were confiscated, and the cabinet was subordinated to the Ministry of Finance.
-It was liquidated on February 26, 1918.
+Eventually, in Soviet Russia, its functions were transferred to the People's Commissariat of Properties.